zsu/WebFrameworkMVC/README.md

-#What is AdminWeb
+#What is WebFrameworkMVC

-AdminWeb is a real world Asp.net MVC web application framework built on top of asp.net MVC 5, Web Api 2.
+WebFrameworkMVC is a Asp.net MVC web application framework built on top of asp.net MVC, Web Api 2.
 It integrates many open source libraries like Nhibernate, Log4net, Bootstrap, Castle Windsor, etc. and provides a feature rich web application framework.

-Some of the features of AdminWeb are:
+Some of the features of WebFramework are:

   * User managment(self registration, authentication, authorization)
   * Claim based authorization with two level Role/Permission management